reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Normative Truth.md

 		- Essays: _Internal Reasons: Contemporary Readings (MIT Readers in Contemporary Philosophy)_
 		- Essays: _Constructivism in Practical Philosophy_
 		- Also see Philosophy of mind/action syllabus
+		- From _Routledge Handbook of Metaethics_
+			- 20, "Reasons Internalism"
+			- 21, "The Wrong Kind of Reasons"
+			- 23, "Constitutivism"
+			- 24, "Constructivism"
+			- 25, "Normativity and Agency"
 	- Books
 		- R. Brandt, _A Theory of the Good and the Right_ (1979)
 		- Bond _Reason and Value_ (1983)